VIRTUAL COMMONS

 Figma, Qualtrics, Zoom, Google Suite

-Goal: Design a student-centered feature for DePaul's D2L platform that helps remote and hybrid students form meaningful connections.
+Design a student-centered feature for DePaul’s D2L platform that supports authentic connection for remote and hybrid students.

 THE PROBLEM